Skip to main content

 Traumatic tears are more common in young adults, as the result of a fall.
 But the majority of rotator cuff tears are of the degenerative type — the normal wear and tear your body faces over time.
 You’re more likely to suffer a rotator cuff tear after the age of 40.
 People in their 60s, 70s and 80s have a good chance of tearing a rotator cuff without even knowing it, Dr. Kim says.

 There’s no specific shoulder stretch, exercise or routine for you to prevent a rotator cuff injury.
-But that’s typically the prescription for rotator cuff problems, even up to partial tears.
+But that’s typically the prescription for rotator cuff problems.

 “Rotator cuff treatment is so variable.
 Not all rotator cuff injuries are treated the same.
 One full-thickness tear is different from another.
 Partial tears are different from full tears,” Dr. Kim says.
 “There are a lot of factors involved, but almost always our recommendations are non-surgical.
 You undergo therapy with a physical therapist or do your own home exercises.
 And then we discuss whether a steroid injection is beneficial or not in managing your pain.”